Aditya-dom/encore-backend/README.md

 * Login portal
 * Campus ambassador portal
 * Admin portal to manage data
-#### feel free to Clone it and customize with your templates and codes.
+#### feel free to Clone it and customize it with your templates and codes.
 ~~thank you!!~~